PromptAI/promptdialog/docs/advance_control/reply_conditions.md

 ![04-reply-condition.png](/assets/images/tutorial/reply_condition/04-reply-condition.png)

-## Summarize
+## Tips
-The slot value can be used to guide the flow to different branches.
+The slot value can be used to guide the dialog flow to different branches.